Roldak/PlanetGeneration/README.md

 # PlanetGeneration
 Procedural generation of planets (or asteroids, etc.) using Unity.

-*Note: This repository is missing the default material for the planet.*

 ## Techniques used:
 * 3D fBm using 3D Perlin noise
 * Procedural sphere generation from cube normalization for trivial UV mapping